Call for Workshop Proposals

 Topics of Interest

-Possible workshop topics include all areas of data mining and knowledge discovery, machine learning, statistics, and data and information sciences, but are not limited to these.
-Interdisciplinary workshops that explore the convergence of data mining and data sciences with various disciplines (such as health, medicine, biology, sustainability, ecology, social sciences, humanities, material science, or aerospace) are of high interest.
-Workshops in emerging areas are also highly sought, examples including interpretable machine learning, physics-guided machine learning, robustness of machine learning to adversarial attacks, Bayesian deep learning, fairness in machine learning, ethical and privacy aspects of data mining, computational social sciences, semi-supervised learning, heterogeneous machine learning, large scale computing, urban computing, political data analysis, fake news, Internet of Things, computational sustainability, interactive and visual analytics, and computational creativity.
+Possible workshop topics include all areas of data mining and knowledge discovery, machine learning, statistics, and technical, analytical, social and behavioral perspectives of data and information sciences, but are not limited to these.
+Interdisciplinary workshops that explore the convergence of data mining and data sciences with various disciplines (such as health, medicine, biology, sustainability, ecology, business, social sciences, public policies, humanities, material science, transportation, or aerospace) are of high interest.
+Workshops in emerging areas are also highly sought, examples including interpretable machine learning, physics-guided machine learning, robustness of machine learning to adversarial attacks, Bayesian deep learning, fairness in machine learning, ethical and privacy aspects of data mining, computational social sciences, semi-supervised learning, heterogeneous machine learning, machine learning and causal analysis, large scale computing, urban computing, political data analysis, fake news, Internet of Things, computational sustainability, interactive and visual analytics, and computational creativity.

 Organizers of accepted workshops are expected to announce the workshop and disseminate calls for papers, make and maintain the workshop website, gather submissions, conduct the reviewing process, and decide upon the final workshop program.
 They are also required to prepare workshop proceedings to be distributed online on a website maintained by the workshop organizers.
 Workshop organizers may choose to form organizing or program committees aiming to accomplish these tasks successfully.